andreast6/LendingData_SDS_Example/README.md

 *Description:*

-The evaluation step uses another LLM (e.g., Claude-3-7) to score generated rows (1–5) based on realism and internal consistency.
+The evaluation step uses another LLM to score generated rows (1–5) based on realism and internal consistency.
 The LLM checks dependencies (e.g., interest rates matching the `issue_d` period and borrower risk profile), whether the outputs make sense, and gives a final score and justification which can be used to filter bad data.

 *Key Insights:*